ukmadlz/ghost-on-bluemix/README.md

 cd ghost-on-bluemix
 ```

-You will also need to create the instance of @Compose for MySQL using the command:
+You will also need to create the instance of https://github.com/compose for MySQL using the command:

 `cf create-service compose-for-mysql Standard GhostDatabase`